How to Change the Text Color in Discord

 These aren’t working for me.
 What else can I do?

 The more common reason the examples above aren’t working for our readers is that Discord only recognizes the backtick, not quotation marks.
 In the upper left-hand corner of your keyboard, you will see the backtick key with the tilde option above it.
-Use that key instead of the quotation marks (the key on the right side of your keyboard next to the shift key).
+Use that key instead of the quotation marks.